Pixel-Perfect-SDP/Vows-Veils-Documentation/docs/README.md

 To improve the functionality of the site and provide added value to users, the project integrates an external service, which is the Visual Crossing Weather API.
 This API supplies real-time weather conditions and forecasts, which are displayed directly on the homepage.
 The inclusion of this feature is important because it allows users to access accurate and current weather information while using the platform.
 By using the weather data within the site, users have direct access and do not need to consult seperate sources, resulting in a more effecient user experience.

 The integration was carried out by connecting the homepage to the Visual Crossing API endpoint and retrieving weather data in JSON format.
 The relevant details, such as temperature, conditions, and forecasts, are extracted and presented to users.
 Official API documentation was used throughout the process to guide setup, authentication, and request handling, while error-handling measures were implemented to maintain reliability in the event of service interruptions.
 Through this integration, our team demonstrated effective use of external resources to extend services.

+### Leaflet
+To improve the functionality of the site and provide added value to venue companies, we integrated an external service, which is the Leaflet.js Interactive Map API.
+This API enables interactive mapping features that allow venue companies to find and confirm venue addresses directly within the platform.
+The inclusion of this feature is important because it provides a more accurate and efficient method of selecting locations, reducing errors and eliminating the need for users to rely on separate mapping tools.

+The integration was carried out by embedding a Leaflet map within the venue management section of the site.
+The map was initialized with OpenStreetMap tiles, and interactive features such as zooming, panning, and marker placement were enabled.
+When a user clicks on the map, a marker is added at the selected location and the latitude/longitude coordinates are captured for storage and further use in the system.
+Popups provide immediate visual confirmation of the selected venue location.

+Official Leaflet documentation was used throughout the process to guide setup, map initialization, and event handling.
+Error-handling measures were also included to ensure the system remains functional in cases where map tiles fail to load or unexpected input occurs.
+Through this integration, our team demonstrated effective use of open-source resources to extend the system’s capabilities and provide users with a reliable, interactive mapping experience.

 ### Firebase Authentication